Chi-Chi's: Grocery brand

 In 1987, Hormel Foods acquired the rights to produce and market Chi-Chi's branded salsa and related products in the United States.
-By 1996, Hormel was making $60-million annually from this product line.
-In 2009, Hormel formed a 50%-50% joint venture with Mexico-based food manufacturer Herdez Del Fuerte called MegaMex Foods, LLC, to manufacture and distribute Mexican food products in the United States.
-The Chi-Chi's brand was placed in this new company along with other related food brands such as Herdez, La Victoria and Búfalo brands.
-Besides salsas, the Chi-Chi's brand also include dips, tortillas, tortilla chips and taco seasoning mixes.
+By 1996, Hormel made $60 million annually from their product line.
+In 2009, Hormel formed a 50:50 joint venture with Mexico-based food manufacturer Herdez Del Fuerte called MegaMex Foods, LLC, to manufacture and distribute Mexican food products in the United States.
+The Chi-Chi's brand was part of this new company along with other related food brands such as Herdez, La Victoria, and Búfalo brands.
+The Chi-Chi's brand included salsas, dips, tortillas, tortilla chips, and taco seasoning mixes.
 Chi-Chi's branded food products are usually found in major supermarkets and discount stores.

-In April 2021, MegaMex hired a TikTok personality to be their Chi-Chi's brand ambassador for that year's Cinco de Mayo advertising period.
+In April 2021, MegaMex hired a TikTok personality as their Chi-Chi's brand ambassador for that year's Cinco de Mayo advertising period.